Snappsu/Coding-Bootcamp/README.md

 # Arduino IDE and Board Setup

+<h2 style="color:#f00;">WARNING:</h2>
+In order to complete this guide, you will need administrative powers in order to install the required drivers.

 ## 1. How to install the Arduino IDE and configure to the proper settings
 1. Goto [https://www.arduino.cc/en/main/software](https://www.arduino.cc/en/main/software)
 2. Download the IDE